KomodoPlatform/developer-docs/additional-assets/templates/001-Style-Guide.md

 - The developer and tester read through the entire document to ensure that nothing was changed in any manner that would adversely affect the nature of the feature
 - The developer and tester answer any final questions, perhaps with a brief conversation with the writer
 - The writer/steward makes any final changes, and then pushes the content to the public-facing website
-- At this point, the documentation should be finished
+- At this point, the feature's documentation should be finished

 Naturally, one concern a developer has at this point is that of changes that occur as a result of customer and audience adoption.